LLCFreedom-Space/fs-app-store-connect-client/README.md

 ## Features

-- Fetch information from the App Store about apps by bundle ID about all your own apps.
+- Fetch App Store information for your own apps using secure JWT-authenticated requests.
-Handles different response formats (JSON and JSONP).
+- Handles JSON formats response.
-Throws informative errors for server errors and not found cases.
+- Throws informative errors for server errors and not found cases.

 ## Installation